 Prevent muscle loss

-I have been a passionate runner for years but had to stop due to a series of nagging injuries, especially those affecting my knees and Achilles tendons.
-However, I have found swimming as a refreshing alternative as I don’t feel achy the next day even after going hard in the pool the evening before.
+I had been a passionate runner for years but had to stop due to a series of nagging injuries, especially those affecting my knees and Achilles tendons.
+Swimming was the alternative, and the difference is stark.
+Even after going hard in the pool the evening before, I don’t feel achy the next day in the way I would after a long run.

 Available year-round